 Sexism is multi-faceted, but we can start with the simple integrity of a human being’s body.
 Human being?
 Women are human, and the truth and meaning of that fact needs exploration.
 Having this discussion with men is healthy.
 Though they may not want to talk about it, men understand masculinity/machismo culture better than women.
 When they name it and expose it, its power to control men and women, and boys and girls, decreases.
 And having discussions about sexual assault with Christian men is healthy, too, because sexism is rampant in the church.
 (See one man’s articulate rant here).

-Masculine-only language for God embeds sexism into the pews, and brings into question the worth of girls and women.
+Masculine-only language for God embeds sexism into the pews, and brings into question the worth, and full humanity, of girls and women.
 On any given Sunday morning around the world, women will walk into a church service where Jesus is Bridegroom, God is Father, and “This is my Father’s World.”
 Virginia Ramey Mollenkott writes about this language rut: “…because God is husband-like, husbands are godlike.
 Because God is fatherlike, fathers are godlike.
 The stage is set for exploitation of girls and women.”

 But she continues, “The chances for exploitation are severely curtailed if we go further and recognize the biblical images that say God is womanlike and motherlike, so that women and mothers are in turn godlike.”

 Then maybe we will all see the imago dei, the image of God, more clearly in women, and yes, in their very bodies.
-Women reflect God as much as any one with a penis and broad shoulders walking around (Gen. 1:27).
+Women reflect God as much as men do (Gen. 1:27).
+The first name that God revealed to humans was El Shaddai (Gen. 17:1) which means The God with Breasts.
+Yes, God identifies with women and with their bodies, seeing them as powerful.

 Christian men would do well to emulate Jesus, perhaps the only perfectly secure male in history.
 He didn’t hesitate to talk about God as a woman who lost a coin (Luke 15:8-10), or to compare himself with a hen longing to gather her chicks under wing (Luke 10:34).
 He gave the Holy Spirit the role of a birthing woman (John 3:5), and indicated that he saw he and his disciples as experiencing the pains of a woman in labor, as Jesus died on the cross (V. Ramey-Mollenkott; John 16:21, 17:1).